NoobChester/Scripts-for-FIDO/README.md

 1.3.2: Better visibility for some words

 1.3.3: Patch for new fido update

+You could now replace your student image with an image or gif too! https://noobchester.github.io/Scripts-for-FIDO/

 # 3. FIDO Clock
 Adds a clock to FIDO